AndreasLoukakis/rt-ng/day1-content.md

     - Which stylesheet format would you like to use?
 (SCSS)
 - Move to the newly created directory and `ng serve` or `ng serve -o` to automatically open a browser

-## An overview or our app and the framework
+## An overview of or our app and the framework
 - package.json: Our project metadata.
 Some used by Node, some from npm to resolve dependencies.
 - angular.json: Configuration defaults for build and development tools provided by the Angular CLI
 - Other config that needs mentioning: tsconfig, karma.conf, tslint